RWTH-EBC/AixWeather/Joss_Paper/paper.md

 Often, users of these libraries, which do not have a TMY3 file at hand, get stuck or invest a lot of time to convert their weather data to the required format.
 Solving this problem was the initial motivation behind developing AixWeather.
-Now, AixWeather is regularly used by users of the open-source library AixLib.
-Due to the recent open source release and the lack of a citable reference, there has yet to be a citation.
-However, it does not only cover the needs of the AixLib users but also those who need real weather data, be it historical or forecasted, in a format that can be used in building energy simulations.
+Furthermore, only limited tools exist for importing and converting real, historical, or forecast weather data to building energy simulation formats.
+The same holds for Test Reference Years (TRY) from the German Weather Service (DWD).
-Now, AixWeather also covers the needs mentioned above, making it a valuable tool, not only for researchers who work with the ReaderTMY3 format.
+AixWeather also addresses these needs, making it a valuable tool, not only for researchers who work with the ReaderTMY3 format.

+[//]: # (AixWeather is regularly used by users of the open-source library AixLib.
+Due to the )
+[//]: # (recent open source release and the lack of a citable reference, there has yet to be a citation.)

 # Accessibility

-AixWeather can be accessed through the GitHub repository itself (https://github.com/RWTH-EBC/AixWeather) , e.g., to be incorporated in simulation automation workflows.
+AixWeather can be accessed through the GitHub repository itself (https://github.com/RWTH-EBC/AixWeather), e.g., to be incorporated in simulation automation workflows.
 For manual weather data generation, we recommend our locally hosted web application at https://aixweather.eonerc.rwth-aachen.de, which omits the need to set up an environment.
 The web application's source code is open source and hosted in a separate repository at